Bilal2453/luvit-meta/README.md

   - `Lua.runtime.path`: We define this to make sure Sumneko's LSP can resolve modules in Luvit's special `deps`/`libs` folders.
 It makes things such as `require('discordia')` actually resolve to the module file.
   - `Lua.workspace.library`: Those are the directories that contain meta definitions. `${3rd}/Luvit/library` is where this meta library should be installed at. `../deps` and `../libs` is a hopeless try from me to somewhat support the recursive `require` Luvit can have.
-  - `Lua.runtime.builtin`: This makes sure to disable the built-in meta files we are overriding.
-This prevents duplicates entries for stuff like `getfenv`.
-  - `Lua.diagnostics.globals`: At first I used this to imply globals.
-But this should be totally safe to remove.
-It is unneeded and I may remove it in the future.
   - `Lua.workspace.checkThirdParty`: This stop any further 3rd libraries checking, to make sure it does not keep annoying you with the prompt.

 ### What modules have definitions?